lj-ditrapani/init/acer_aspire_15_laptop.md

 F12 set boot order

+To stop external monitor for disconnecting when laptop sleeps when lid is shut sudo vim /etc/systemd/logind.conf
+Add a line HandleLidSwitch=ignore (make sure it's not commented out!) sudo systemctl restart systemd-logind.service

 If audio won't play because it is using HDMI and default sound card instead of PCH:

 sudo vim /etc/asound.conf